raspberrypilearning/turtle-tracker/en/step_2.md

 glide (1) secs to x: (-220) y: (-160)
 ```

-Use the grid backdrop to check your understanding of the starting position coordinates.
+Use the grid to check your understanding of the starting position coordinates.

 --- /task ---